At its core, Force USA’s X15 Pro Multi Trainer is essentially a squat stand that’s been combined with a dual-stack functional trainer.

 The functional trainer on the X15 comes with two 289 lb stacks that are built-into the frame of the rack, making for a convenient and sleek design.

-Keep in mind these weight stacks are only used with the pulleys – they have nothing to do with the half rack, which is to be used with a barbell (sold separately).
+Keep in mind these weight stacks are only used with the pulleys – they have nothing to do with the half rack, which is to be used with a barbell and plates (sold separately).

 Each weight stack is connected to a pulley that comes with 34 different adjustment positions along the front uprights.